RIKEN-RCCS/OPEN-WHEEL/README.md

 ```

 ### CI/CD process
-if you push new commit which includes user guide update,
+when you push new commit to github, server/app/db/version.json will be updated during CI/CD process.
-CI runner will commit new version of html user guide.
-so, you have to git pull for master branch after CI process is finished.
+So, you have to pull before make further commit.